Small dog breeds stay tiny and adorable throughout their lives. Consider one if you want a lap dog for life.

 Regular ear checks, teeth brushing, and nail trimming are essential for their health.

-Though small, Chihuahuas are energetic and need 30 minutes to an hour of exercise daily, including walks and interactive play.
-It is essential to monitor them for signs of fatigue, especially in hot weather.
+Though small, Chihuahuas are energetic and need 30 to 60 minutes of exercise daily, including walks and interactive play.
+Monitoring them for signs of fatigue, especially in hot weather, is essential.

-These intelligent dogs respond well to training, particularly with positive reinforcement methods like treats and praise.
+These intelligent dogs respond well to training, particularly when using positive reinforcement methods such as treats and praise.
 Early socialization is crucial for them to develop into well-adjusted companions, though their stubborn streak can sometimes challenge training efforts.

 Chihuahuas are prone to patellar luxation, dental problems, and heart issues.
 They can also be sensitive to temperature extremes and may be prone to obesity if overfed.